By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 To improve your game, practice the things you are poor at.
 The consistently successful people find the things that they do poorly and work on improving them.
 A small amount of improvement in a flaw will result in a significant improvement in your overall performance.

-Are their things you don’t do well and there for avoid?
+Are there things you don’t do well and therefore avoid?
 Anything you feel you are not good at should be an opportunity to improve your overall game.
 Work on your weaknesses to build more strength.